Samsar4/CompTIA-Security-SY0-501-Study-Guide/README.md

 * Track Log on and Log off activity
 * Track file access

-🛑 - Shared Accounts = Bad!!!<br>
+> 🛑 Shared Accounts = Bad!!!
-🛑 - Multiple Accounts = Use different user/pass.<br>
+> 🛑 Multiple Accounts = Use different user/pass.
-🛑 - Use least privilege - enough necessary to accomplish task.<br>
+> 🛑 Use least privilege - enough necessary to accomplish task.
-🛑 - Monitor and log activity of users with multiple accounts.
-(Log everything)<br>
+> 🛑 Monitor and log activity of users with multiple accounts.
+(Log everything)
-🛑 - Avoid default usernames on user accounts.
+> 🛑 Avoid default usernames on user accounts.

 ## Triple AAA - Authentication, Authorization and Accounting